How to Actually Use the Enneagram for Self-Development (Beyond the 10-Minute Test)

 For deeper insights on maximizing team diversity, check out our guide on Enneagram team dynamics.

-Here’s a revolutionary idea: what if mindfulness practice isn’t one-size-fits-all either?
+What if mindfulness practice isn’t one-size-fits-all either?

 I discovered this firsthand at a meditation retreat.
 While the Type 5s and Type 9s seemed to slip easily into stillness, I (a Type 4) was crawling out of my skin during silent meditation.
 But give me a creative visualization or emotional awareness practice, and I can drop into presence instantly.